 Ticks to not “drill” their mouthparts into the skin.
 Ticks use two arms called “chelicerae,” which have barbs and rasp-like surfaces, to create a wound in the skin (quietly and painlessly).
 Through that, it lowers its trowel-shaped lower jaw, called the “hypostome” that is covered with backward-facing barbs.

 Time of year is irrelevant to a tick’s activity — temperature is.
-If the weather is above 50 degrees Fahrenheit, I know that ticks are going to be out.
+If the weather is above 45 degrees Fahrenheit, I know that ticks are going to be out and active, but ticks can still do their thing in much colder temps too.
 I hate the fact that their genetic pool has taught them that my blood supply has the consistency of thick syrup.
 This means a tick must secrete saliva to thin my blood once it cuts into my skin.
 That’s how it can pass any disease-carrying bacteria in its gut.
 And that’s how Lyme disease, Rocky Mountain spotted fever, and other tick-borne illnesses are transmitted.

 On this earth, I know there is a reason for most things to exist.
 Heck, even mosquitoes have their redeeming features, but ticks?
 Not one that I can determine.
 Ticks deserve to die, but here’s the rub.
 Ticks are far too tolerant of environmental stresses, rather like the roach.
 They’ve learned to regenerate lost body parts, have few natural enemies and can go without dining for up to four years.
 Ticks are, for all practical purposes, a nightmare come to life.